 Supported PlatformsProject Types: Desktop Platforms: macOS, Windows, Linux

-OS X Cocoa limits ComboBox height to just a single size.
-Any changes to the Height property are ignored.
+The ComboBox height is limited to just a single size on macOS, so any changes to the Height property are ignored.

 This code in the Open event handler populates a ComboBox and sets the initial value to the current month: